syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.NETCORE/animations-and-transitions.md

 ## Auto play slides

 In the carousel, all slides transitions are performed continuously after the specified or default intervals.
-You can enable or disable the auto slide transition using the `autoPlay` property.
+You can enable or disable the auto slide transition using the [AutoPlay](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Carousel.html#Syncfusion_EJ2_Navigations_Carousel_AutoPlay) property.
 The following example depicts the code to enable or disable the auto slide transitions.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}